Proving Distracted Driving After a Crash

 When you are involved in a crash, be sure to take note of the time of the crash and the personal and insurance information of the parties involved.
 You can even take the contact details of any witnesses.
 This will help with the investigation.
 The police accident report may be the best evidence in your case.
 The report will have details of what caused the accident and who was at fault.
 If an officer witnessed the crash, they can testify in court.

 If you believe the other driver was texting on their phone or receiving/making a call, your lawyer can subpoena their phone records to prove that they were distracted on the phone.

 Video footage from nearby ATM machines, surveillance cameras, and other security cameras at the scene of the accident may also provide evidence of driver distraction.
-Witness testimonials can also help you prove your case, as well as hurt in a car crash .
+Witness testimonials can also help you prove your case, as well as injury lawyer .